 In review, The American Free Press publishes news with extreme right-wing, nationalist, racist, and antisemitic views.
 Headlines often use loaded wording such as this: The Media’s Love Affair With Hate Crimes.
 This story does not provide a single hyperlinked source to validate their claims.
 The website also publishes 9/11 conspiracies such as this: San Diego 9/11 Truth Group Perseveres.
 They also frequently endorse Zionism and antisemitism such as this: Someone Tell Trump: It was Jews, Not Arabs, Dancing on 9-11.
 Finally, they also promote anti-vaccination pseudoscience such as this: What Ever Happened to the Vaccine-Autism Commission?
 In general, American Free Press is not credible on any level.

 Media Bias Fact Check does not independently label a source as a hate group, rather we link to others who have.
-Below are links that highlights the American Free Press’ connection to hate and antisemitism.
+Below are links that highlight the American Free Press’ connection to hate and antisemitism.